Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 - This won’t be a problem if you replace or sterilize the pebbles monthly.

-Resting your pots atop these clay balls are an excellent way to prevent root rot.
-The bottom of the pot is never in contact with wallowing water, protecting the roots inside.
+Rest your pots atop clay balls to prevent root rot.
+The bottom of the pot is never in direct contact with wallowing water, protecting roots inside.